Tunis: Carthage and early settlements

 Ruins of the Roman Baths of Antoninus in Carthage.

-The historical study of Carthage is problematic.
+The historical study of Carthage is difficult.
 Because its culture and records were destroyed by the Romans at the end of the Third Punic War, very few Carthaginian primary historical sources survive.
 While there are a few ancient translations of Punic texts into Greek and Latin, as well as inscriptions on monuments and buildings discovered in Northwest Africa, the main sources are Greek and Roman historians, including Livy, Polybius, Appian, Cornelius Nepos, Silius Italicus, Plutarch, Dio Cassius, and Herodotus.
 These writers belonged to peoples in competition, and often in conflict, with Carthage.
 Greek cities contended with Carthage over Sicily, and the Romans fought three wars against Carthage.
 Not surprisingly, their accounts of Carthage are extremely hostile; while there were a few Greek authors who took a favourable view, these works have been lost.
 The area was originally a Berber settlement.
 The existence of settlements in and around the area of Tunis is attested by sources dating from the 4th century BC.
 Situated on a hill, its location served as an excellent point from which the comings and goings of naval and caravan traffic to and from Carthage could be observed.
 It was one of the first towns in the region to fall under Carthaginian control, and in the centuries that followed the settlement was mentioned in the military histories associated with Carthage.
 Thus, during Agathocles' expedition, which landed at Cape Bon in 310 BC, the town changed hands on various occasions.

 During the Mercenary War, it is possible that the town served as a center for the native population of the area, and that its population was mainly composed of peasants, fishermen, and craftsmen.
 Compared to the ancient ruins of Carthage, the town's ancient ruins are not as large.
 According to Strabo, it was destroyed by the Romans in 146 BC during the Third Punic War.
 Both the town and Carthage were destroyed; the former, however, was rebuilt first under the rule of Augustus and became an important town under Roman control and the center of a booming agricultural industry.
 The township is mentioned as Thuni in the Tabula Peutingeriana.
 In the system of Roman roads for the Roman province of Africa, the town had the title of mutatio ("way station, resting place").
 The borough, increasingly Romanized, was also eventually Christianized and became the seat of a bishop.
 However, it remained modestly sized compared to Carthage during this time.